Moshe-Alper/Boardllo/README.md

 ## Frontend
 The frontend of Boardllo is built with React and handles all the user interface interactions.
 You can find the frontend repository [here](https://github.com/Moshe-Alper/Boardllo-frontend).

+You can access the live version of the frontend [here](https://boardllo.onrender.com/).

 ## Backend
 The backend is powered by Node.js and Express, managing the API endpoints and data storage.
 You can find the backend repository [here](https://github.com/Moshe-Alper/Boardllo-backend).